 In the time I’ve saved, I’ve worked on this post and one other kept up with some online engagements, designed my new business cards and edited some more of my book.
 Life’s good!

 Okay, I slipped off the no money spending for a week challenge.
 Here’s my story: my sister had to run this errand in town and begged me to go with her.
 After a while, I gave in, telling myself that I will sit in the cafe in St Martin’s church and go on editing on my iPad while I waited for her.

 Big mistake… I stopped by the cash machine on the way, telling myself that I would just get £20 to keep with me just in case!
 Can you imagine that?
-It went down hill from there.
-Not too badly, I hasten to add.
+It went downhill from there.
+Not too bad, I hasten to add.
 But I did spend £3.75 getting something for lunch.
 How could I?
 And to make matters worse, I didn’t do much editing either.
 The atmosphere just wasn’t right.
 I spent so much time just looking at the interactions between the moms and dads and their sometimes noisy kids.
 Instead of editing, I took the time to check personal emails and to unsubscribe to some of the many things that were filling up my inbox!
 What a waste of time and also money.
 So sorry.
-To make things even worse, my plantar faciitis flared up and was very painful.
+To make things even worse, my plantar fasciitis flared up and was very painful.
 I’ve learnt my lesson.